 “My depressive state was likely brought on by the post-traumatic flashbacks“.

-I knew it started a week and a half ago because my sleep became less, my startle response became as sensitive as a tuning fork and every little sound grated my nerves.
-Sadly, this puts all my loved ones on eggshells, my lack of tolerance peaks at a two out of ten.
-Before you know it, I am cranking at everyone over everything. underestimating the wave of depression can really cause chaos.
+I knew it started a week and a half ago because my sleep became less, my startle response became as sensitive as a tuning fork, and every little sound grated on my nerves.
+Sadly, this puts all my loved ones on eggshells; my lack of tolerance peaks at a two out of ten.
+Before you know it, I am cranking at everyone over everything.
+Underestimating the wave of depression can really cause chaos.

-My depressive state was likely brought on by the post traumatic flashbacks I was experiencing around this two week time frame.
+My depressive state was likely brought on by the post traumatic flashbacks I was experiencing around this two-week time frame.
 However, upon reflecting on this wave that I had underestimated, I can be grateful for a few things.
-I did see it coming and have tried hard to employ the mindfulness tools that I have learned in therapy, they did get me through some harrowing moments.
-Finally, I am seasoned enough to know that this will pass and calmer, happier times lay ahead of me.
+I did see it coming and have tried hard to employ the mindfulness tools that I have learned in therapy; they did get me through some harrowing moments.
+Finally, I am seasoned enough to know that this will pass, and calmer, happier times lie ahead of me.

 if you are suffering from PTSD or another mental illness, please reach out.
 I thank you for your service and you are still worthy and mean something.
 I believe in you!If you are struggling please go here: Crisis Services Canada

 Want help fund my book? donate GOFundMe – The Road To Mental Wellness – The book.

 You may also enjoy: Mental Storm Of the Century